Treating warts and verrucas

-- your nails may develop an abnormal change in shape or structure if cryotherapy is used to treat warts that develop under the nails (periungual warts)
+- your nails may develop an abnormal change in shape or structure if cryotherapy is used to treat warts that develop around the nails (periungual warts)

 Cryotherapy is sometimes carried out at GP surgeries or at hospital skincare clinics.
 However, it may not be available on the NHS in all areas of the country.

-A very cold spray (dimethyl-ether/propane) is also available from pharmacies, which you can apply yourself.
+A very cold spray (dimethyl ether propane) is also available from pharmacies, which you can apply yourself.
 You should avoid using this spray on your face.
-There is a lack of evidence to support the effectiveness of dimethyl-ether/propane spray compared with cryotherapy with liquid nitrogen.
+Evidence suggests these sprays are not as effective as cryotherapy using liquid nitrogen.

 Treatment with duct tape involves placing a piece of duct tape over your wart for about six days.
 If the tape falls off, simply replace it with a fresh piece.
 After six days, remove the tape and soak the wart in water.

 There is limited evidence to support the effectiveness of using duct tape to treat warts.
-However, side effects of this type of treatment are rare, although in some cases skin irritation may occur.
+However, side effects of this type of treatment are rare, although the skin can become irritated.